mike-neck/detect-newer-action/README.md

 # detect-newer-action
-An action than detects newer actions applied to your workflow.
+An action that detects newer actions applied to your workflow.